 by federal statistical agencies and demographers use this data once it’s disseminated from these agencies.

-Similarly, vital registration data are usually collected by governmental agencies, who oversee the collection
+Similarly, vital registration data are usually collected by governmental agencies, who oversee the data collection

-and data quality for the data.
-Survey data on the other hand can come from a wide variety of sources.
+and data quality.
+Survey data, on the other hand, can come from a wide variety of sources.

 It’s not uncommon for us to go and collect our own survey data specific to a research project we have,